vaibhav07772/Machine-Learning-project-2/README.md

 # Machine-Learning-project-2
+# Resume Screening using TF-IDF, Random Forest, and spaCy NER

+## Overview
-Resume Screening project using TF-IDF, Random Forest, NER Spacy This project automates the process of resume screening using classic NLP and ML techniques.
-It classifies resumes into job categories using TF-IDF vectorization, Random Forest classifier, and extracts key skills using spaCy's Named Entity Recognition (NER).
+This project automates the resume screening process by using a combination of NLP and ML.
+It extracts relevant candidate details using spaCy NER and uses TF-IDF + Random Forest to match resumes to job descriptions.

-## Demo
+## Key Features

-Input: Raw text resume data
-Output:
+- Extracts structured data from resumes: Name, Skills, Education, Experience, etc.
-- Predicted job category
+- Uses TF-IDF to vectorize resumes and job descriptions.
-- Extracted skills/entities from resume
+- Applies Random Forest Classifier to rank resumes based on job-fit.
+- Outputs the most suitable resumes for a given job post.

-## Tech Stack
+## Technologies Used

-- Python 3
+- Python
-- Libraries:
-  - pandas, numpy
-  - scikit-learn
-  - spaCy
+- spaCy (NER)
+- Scikit-learn (TF-IDF, Random Forest)
+- Pandas, NumPy
+- Resume parsing tools (docx2txt, pdfplumber, etc.)

-## Project Flow
+## Use Case

-1. *Data Loading*
-   - Read resumes and job categories from CSV.
-2. *TF-IDF Vectorization*
-   - Transform resume text into numerical vectors.
-3. *Model Training*
-   - Train a RandomForestClassifier on the vectorized text.
-4. *NER for Skill Extraction*
-   - Use spaCy to extract relevant named entities (skills, technologies, etc.)
-5. *Prediction*
-   - Predict categories for new/unseen resumes.
+Ideal for recruiters and HR tools to speed up the hiring process by filtering top-matching candidates using AI-based techniques.